-- Living Art! – come see our Hyacinth Mosaics – yes, gorgeous mosaics made of flowers!
-There will also be a face cut out mural created by a local Aboriginal artist Fred Jackson.
+- There will be a face cut out mural created by a local Indigenous artist Fred Jackson.

-- Yummy Traditional Dutch Foods – to keep your tummy from rumbling, we offer tasty treats that are made fresh, on-site, such as our Specialty Dutch Stroop Waffles!
-We also have 2-4 food trucks on-site, ready to serve you daily.
+- Yummy Traditional Dutch Foods – to keep your tummy from rumbling, we offer tasty treats available in The Farm Shop, such as our Specialty Dutch Stroop Waffles!
+We also have one food truck on-site, ready to serve you daily.

-- Our Festival Store – which sells fresh cut and potted tulips and hyacinths, postcards, photo cards and more!
+- The Farm Shop – which sells fresh cut and potted Tulips, Hyacinths, and Daffodils, postcards, photo cards and more!

-- Open 7 Days a Week – because we’ve added our Daffodils and Hyacinths, our festival’s viewing time will be longer, 4-5 weeks!
+- Open 7 Days a Week – because we’ve added our Daffodils and Hyacinths, our field’s viewing time will be longer, 4-5 weeks!

 - Accessible to All – just remember we are on a farm and we are completely weather dependent.
 We have a beautiful covered area that over looks our fields should the weather make for difficult walking/wheeling around our fields.

 - Plenty of Free Parking – we have around 10 acres of field parking, with 5 acres in bark mulch for a better all-weather option.
-Our gravel driveway can accommodate 8-10 tour buses at one time and 8-10 handicap vehicles.
+Our gravel driveway can accommodate 8-10 vehicles in our accessible parking area.
 We are doing our best to ensure the land we use for parking can be re-purposed back into viable farm land when we no longer need it.
-We have chosen Bark/Pole peelings (not Cedar) as our base which over time will compost and put nutrients back into the soil for future healthy farming crops.
+We have chosen bark/pole peelings (not Cedar) as our base which over time will compost and put nutrients back into the soil for future healthy farming crops.

-Most importantly, the Tulips of the Valley festival celebrates an end to winter and a way for our guests to start enjoying the beauty of spring!
+Most importantly, the Chilliwack Tulip Festival celebrates an end to winter and a way for our guests to start enjoying the beauty of spring!